loopstock-io/challenges/backend-devs/README.md

 docker run -it -p 1883:1883 --name=mosquitto  toke/mosquitto
 ```

-### Random integer generators

-You need to write and run two instances of the following simple service:

-- every 100ms generates a random integer from 1 to 10000
-- the value gets pushed through the message broker of your choice

 ### Integer average calculator

-And the final service you need to write and run:
+The avarageing service you need to write and run:

 - subscribes to the topic where generators publish the values
 - computes the average integer for the last 5 seconds

+### API

+- Stores the 5s avarages in the database with timestamp
-- exposes an http endpoint where this computed value could be obtained via GET request
+- exposes an http endpoint where the last 5s avarages could be obtained from the database via GET request

+### SQL Database

+You can use any SQL database you like.
+If you don't have any favorites use PostgreSQL.

+- Stores the 5s avarages with timestamps via the API
+- Serves simple API requests for the last 5s avarage

 At the end it should roughly look like this: